Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia - Yahoo Sports

 — Andrew Siciliano (@AndrewSiciliano) January 22, 2024

-Jason continued to remain shirtless and drink beers during Travis' second touchdown catch that gave the Chiefs a 20-17 lead in the third quarter.
-This time, he ceded to foreground to Swift.
+Jason remained shirtless and continued to drink beers during Travis' second touchdown catch, which gave the Chiefs a 20-17 lead in the third quarter.
+This time, he ceded the foreground to Swift.

 Travis Kelce's suite is LIT pic.twitter.com/sZQ6MGaiI6